pangeacyber/pangea-prompt-lab/README.md

                           benign_auto,
                           benign_prompt,
                           conform
-                        Test cases with any of these labels expect the malicious-prompt detector NOT to return a detection (FP if it does).
+                        Test cases with any of these labels expect no detections from any detector (FP if it does).
                         Must not overlap with --malicious_prompt_labels.
   --recipe RECIPE       The recipe to use for processing the prompt.
                         Useful when using --prompt for a single prompt.